cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

     - Selected those with characters
     - Selected `--n_anime_reg` images with no characters for style regularization (use all if there are not enough no character images)

+:warning: The cropped images are mapped back to the original images using file paths.
+Thus, moving the original images to another place, removing them, or renaming them would cause errors at this stage.

 ### Command line arguments

+- `overwrite_trigger_word_info`: The file `trigger_words.csv` is also saved at this stage.
+By default the original content of the file is kept if it exists.
+With this argument the file is completely overwritten.
 - `no_resize`: Copy file instead of resize.
 - `filter_again`: Go through the dataset and remove similar images again as in the first stage (cropped images can be similar even the full image is not).
 - `max_size`: Max image size to resize to (the shorter edge is aligned).
 Default is 768.